seansovine/rust_clz_xml/README.md

 We will continue adding more fields to the book data we extract from the XML file and store into the database.
 We will also keep working on finding more useful ways to view and modify the data.

+I'm also thinking about making a version of the app that runs on Kubernetes, in preparation for an eventual cloud-hosted version.
+I'm currently learning more about Kubernetes and moving from Docker Compose to that orchestration platform.

 ## Sources